issues2000.org

 Mark Warner on Foreign Policy

-Click here for the full quote on Foreign Policy OR other candidates on Foreign Policy OR background on Foreign Policy.
+Click here for 7 full quotes on Foreign Policy OR other political leaders on Foreign Policy.

 • UN participation & economic aid only when within US interest.
 (Jul 1996)